photosynthesisdev/netraiders/README.md

 **- Encoding: modulation and framing:** Modulation and Framing:

 **- Encoding: bandwidth and latency** Multiplayer games account for players will all different latencies.
 The server must account for all players RTTs in order to sync everyone in the same match.
-- Reliability: interference, error detection, and error correction
+**- Reliability: interference, error detection, and error correction** Multiplayer games must constantly deal with players lagging out, unstable ping, and server issues.
-- Reliability: stop-and-wait automatic repeat request
+**- Reliability: stop-and-wait automatic repeat request** **- Resource allocation: multiplexing**
-- Resource allocation: multiplexing
-- Resource allocation: access control
+**- Resource allocation: access control**

 **Multiple Hops**
-- Addressing: Domain Name System
+**- Addressing: Domain Name System**
-- Addressing: Internet Protocol addresses
+**- Addressing: Internet Protocol addresses** IP Addresses are used to assign each joining user a unique ID.
+This helps to keep track of player state and interactions, as well as player input data such as username.
-- Routing: distance vector and link state
+**- Routing: distance vector and link state**
-- Routing: Internet structure and economics
+**- Routing: Internet structure and economics**
-- Routing/Resource allocation: content distribution networks and traffic engineering*
+**- Routing/Resource allocation: content distribution networks and traffic engineering***

 **End-to-End**
-- Reliability: timeouts
+**- Reliability: timeouts**
-- Reliability: sliding window automatic repeat request
-- Resource allocation: exponential backoff, slow start, and fast retransmit/fast recovery
-- Resource allocation: cubic and congestion avoidance
-- Resource allocation: video streaming
+**- Reliability: sliding window automatic repeat request** **- Resource allocation: exponential backoff, slow start, and fast retransmit/fast recovery** **- Resource allocation: cubic and congestion avoidance** **- Resource allocation: video streaming**
-- Security: denial-of-service attacks
+**- Security: denial-of-service attacks**
-- Security: man-in-the-middle attacks and certificates
+**- Security: man-in-the-middle attacks and certificates**